mintwax/seeds/README.md

-new recordings also get loaded into cache cache size is 10 recordings or XMB? remember whats in the cache and pre-load when loading the app
+new recordings also get loaded into cache cache size is 10 recordings or XMB? remember whats in the cache and pre-load when loading the app why is GridView.willrecievepropupdate getting called everytime the getState on parent is called?

 # FEATURE - grid display customization
 simple view - name, if name empty display icon, if icon empty then nothing, fixed size sqaure grid items based on width of screen